frankenbeanies/uuid4/README.md

 ### String()

-Provides an RFC 4122 comliant string representation of the UUID4
+Provides an RFC 4122 compliant string representation of the UUID4

 ```go
 uuidStr := uuid4.New().String()